bbauska/meta-react-basics/README.md

 I feel like in school you tend to do a lot of object-oriented programming which uses inheritance.

-React doesn\'t use any of that.
+React doesn&apos;t use any of that.

 It uses something called **composition**.

-That was a little bit difficult to think about, but there\'s so much documentation around React and such a strong community that it\'s easy to pick up.
+That was a little bit difficult to think about, but there&apos;s so much documentation around React and such a strong community that it&apos;s easy to pick up.

 You have support coming from so many different places.